Are Corporate Employees That Fall For Scams Victims Or Negligent?

 They must also recognize that employees, as victims, also need help after an incident.

 Cybercrimes traumatize their victims, in some cases profoundly, and just like with physical crimes employees can be in need of professional support.
 However, the anticipatory fear that organizations impose on their employees through their policies and threats of financial or other liability only adds to the trauma after the fact.
 Human Resource departments need to be part of these conversations and recognize that like any crime victim, cybercrime victims need and deserve compassion and support and not condemnation and accusations.
-Not only because of the trauma imposed by truly reckless accusations, but also because this creates a hostile working environment that can bring the liability back onto the company itself.
+Not only because of the trauma imposed by truly reckless accusations but also because this creates a hostile working environment that can bring the liability back onto the company itself.

 Our organization understands the fundamentals of cybercrime victims and strives to expand the role of victim support in all aspects of post-cybercrime remediation.
-This notion of an employee as a victim too is far from obvious for most of the corporate world.
-However, by adopting this posture, enterprises can better obtain the cooperation of employees in identifying vulnerabilities, better mitigating attacks, and reduce the traumatic impact on the organization and its employees.
+This notion of an employee as a victim is far from obvious for most of the corporate world.
+However, by adopting this posture, enterprises can better obtain the cooperation of employees in identifying vulnerabilities, better mitigating attacks, and reducing the traumatic impact on the organization and its employees.
 All of which leads to a more secure environment.

 We welcome the opportunity to share this view and are open to helping organizations better understand it.
-Businesses and institutions are welcome to contact our nonprofit about how we can help you better understand the psychological impact of scams and how empowering your employees to be part of the solution instead of being viewed as the problem – this will help them achieve better, stronger, and more robust cybersecurity.
-However, our mission is to support scam victims whenever and wherever that we can.
+Businesses and institutions are welcome to contact our nonprofit about how we can help you better understand the psychological impact of scams and how empowering your employees to be part of the solution instead of being viewed as the problem – will help them achieve better, stronger, and more robust cybersecurity.
+However, our mission is to support scam victims whenever and wherever we can.

 We hope that you can understand this shift in view and can find ways to internalize it in your own organizations.
 We are here to help.